mindyng/mindyng.github.io/_posts/2025-09-26-mechanistic-interpretability-mitigation-for-harmful-mental-health-llm-responses.md

 * Ethical Imperative:
 For mental health applications, the difference between reactive and proactive safety measures can be literally life-or-death.
 Internal-state monitoring represents not just a technical improvement, but an ethical obligation to protect vulnerable users from any exposure to potentially harmful content.

-# Limitations and Future Directions
+# Limitations
-## Current Limitations

 * Sample Size: The analysis is based on a limited number of samples (5 in PCA), which may not fully represent the complexity of real-world safety scenarios
 * Feature Interpretability: While I identify important features, their semantic meaning in the context of safety remains unclear
 * Generalization: Results may be specific to the particular model architecture and training data used

-## Future Research Directions
+# Future Research Directions

 * Mental Health-Specific Validation: Large-scale studies with mental health crisis scenarios to validate safety inference effectiveness in high-risk contexts
 * Crisis Indicator Integration: Development of specialized internal features that detect user vulnerability states and crisis indicators